theNewDynamic/how-the-icc-works.org/_confirmation-of-charges/introduction.md

 * Dismiss the charges and set the individual free; or
 * Pause the hearing to request the Prosecutor to produce additional evidence or change the charges with the evidence presented.

-If charges are dismissed, the ICC Prosecutor can provide additional evidence at a later time in order to convince the PTC to confirm the original charges. &nbsp;Alternatively, the ICC Prosecutor can start the whole process over again with different charges.
+If charges are dismissed, the ICC Prosecutor can provide additional evidence at a later time in order to convince the PTC to confirm the original charges.
+Alternatively, the ICC Prosecutor can start the whole process over again with different charges.